ideas-productivity/ideas-productivity.github.io/_events-draft/hpcbp-096-cpp.md

 short-description: |
   This talk will introduce standard C++ Concepts, Constraints and std::mdspan and discuss their uses for designing interfaces in scientific computing software.
 ---
-Over the last few years C++ has evolved considerably by adding features that allow for more robust, intuitive and maintainable interfaces most notably through the addition of Concepts and Constraints in C++20, and std::mdspan in C++23.
+Over the last few years C++ has evolved considerably by adding features that allow for more robust, intuitive and maintainable interfaces, most notably through the addition of Concepts and Constraints in C++20, and std::mdspan in C++23.
-This can in particular benefit scientific computing, where libraries with complex overload sets or large number of class specializations are common.
+These features can in particular benefit scientific computing, where libraries with complex overload sets or large numbers of class specializations are common.
 In this presentation we will introduce Concepts and Constraints and discuss their benefits as well as their pitfalls.
-In particular we will illustrate how these new capabilities interact with std::mdspan to enable the design of public facing interfaces, that enable interoperability between libraries for multi-dimensional arrays, and provide a much larger degree of safety and maintainability than typical C-like interfaces.
+In particular, we will illustrate how these new capabilities interact with std::mdspan to enable the design of public facing interfaces, which enable interoperability between libraries for multi-dimensional arrays, and provide a much larger degree of safety and maintainability than typical C-like interfaces.

-This talk will be appropriate for attendees who do not know anything about Concepts, Constraints or std::mdspan, however a general C++ familiarity is highly recommended.
+This talk will be appropriate for attendees who do not know anything about Concepts, Constraints or std::mdspan; however, a general C++ familiarity is highly recommended.